 Consider this as a community announcement: there have been some scam merchants at work and they’ve been hacking into super accounts and stealing millions of dollars!

 These low-life individuals have affected many super trustee’s accounts in the following funds — Club Plus Superannuation, HESTA, Hostplus, Australian Super and LUCRF Superannuation.
 And the reach of this long-arm of lawless has gone into NSW, Victoria, Queensland and Western Australia.

 But the encroachment into too many Aussies most important asset (their super) hasn’t stopped there.
-The hacker/thieves achieved unauthorised access to the money data held by a range of brokers, including CMC Markets Stockbroking and IG Markets and CommSec, the SMH reported this week.
+The hacker/thieves achieved unauthorised access to the money data held by a range of brokers, including CMC Markets Stockbroking and IG Markets and CommSec, the SMH reported.